 4.5

 Fermentation—Fermentation of foods for the preparation of IDLI, DOSA, DHOBELA, KHAMAN, etc, results in a substantial increase in vitamins of B group.
+Millets show an improved vitamin profile post-germination and fermentation.
+Flours of such millets may prove beneficial in improving protein digestibility and bioavailability.

 4.6

-Pickling—Pickling of fruits and vegetables also preserves considerable amount of vitamins.
+Pickling—Pickling of fruits and vegetables also preserves a considerable amount of vitamins.
 Pickled AMLA (Indian gooseberry) conserves vitamin C while carrots preserve vitamin A.

 4.7